1990–91 Philadelphia 76ers season

 The 1990–91 Philadelphia 76ers season was the 42nd season for the Philadelphia 76ers in the National Basketball Association, and their 28th season in Philadelphia, Pennsylvania.

+Season summary

+Off-season

 During the off-season, the 76ers acquired 7' 7" center Manute Bol from the Golden State Warriors, and signed free agent Rickey Green.

+Regular season

-The 76ers got off to a 19–8 start to the regular season, but would lose 10 of their next 16 games.
-Johnny Dawkins sustained a major knee injury early in the season after only just four games, and was replaced by Green as the team's starting point guard, while Mike Gminski was traded to the Charlotte Hornets in exchange for Armen Gilliam at mid-season.
-However, the team posted a 7-game winning streak between February and March, held a 25–21 record at the All-Star break, and finished in second place in the Atlantic Division with a 44–38 record, which was nine wins less than the previous season, and earned the fifth seed in the Eastern Conference.
+After only just four games into the regular season, Johnny Dawkins sustained a torn ACL in his right knee, and was replaced with Green as the team's starting point guard for the remainder of the season.
+With the addition of Bol, and despite the loss of Dawkins, the 76ers got off to a 19–8 start to the season, but then lost 10 of their next 16 games.
+At mid-season, the team traded Mike Gminski to the Charlotte Hornets in exchange for Armen Gilliam.
+The 76ers held a 25–21 record at the All-Star break, posted a seven-game winning streak between February and March, and finished in second place in the Atlantic Division with a 44–38 record, earning the fifth seed in the Eastern Conference.

-Charles Barkley averaged 27.6 points, 10.1 rebounds, 4.2 assists and 1.6 steals per game, and was named to the All-NBA First Team, while Hersey Hawkins averaged 22.1 points and 2.2 steals per game, and sixth man Ron Anderson provided the team with 14.6 points per game off the bench.
-In addition, Dawkins provided with 15.8 points and 7.0 assists per game during his four-game stint, while Green contributed 10.0 points and 5.2 assists per game, Rick Mahorn averaged 8.9 points and 7.8 rebounds per game, Andre Turner contributed 5.9 points and 4.4 assists per game, and Bol averaged 1.9 points, 4.3 rebounds, and led the team with 3.0 blocks per game.
+Charles Barkley averaged 27.6 points, 10.1 rebounds, 4.2 assists and 1.6 steals per game, and was named to the All-NBA First Team, while Hersey Hawkins averaged 22.1 points, 3.7 assists and 2.2 steals per game, and led the 76ers with 108 three-point field goals, and Gilliam provided the team with 15.0 points and 7.3 rebounds per game in 50 games after the trade.
+In addition, sixth man Ron Anderson provided with 14.6 points per game off the bench, while Dawkins contributed 15.8 points and 7.0 assists per game during his short four-game stint, and Green contributed 10.0 points and 5.2 assists per game.
+Meanwhile, Rick Mahorn averaged 8.9 points and 7.8 rebounds per game, Andre Turner contributed 5.9 points and 4.4 assists per game, and Bol provided with 1.9 points, 4.3 rebounds, and 3.0 blocks per game.

 During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Barkley and Hawkins were both selected for the 1991 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Hawkins' first and only All-Star appearance.
 Barkley scored 17 points along with 22 rebounds, and was named the NBA All-Star Game Most Valuable Player, as the Eastern Conference defeated the Western Conference, 116–114.
 In addition, Hawkins also participated in the NBA Three-Point Shootout.
 Barkley also finished in fourth place in Most Valuable Player voting.

+The 76ers finished eleventh in the NBA in home-game attendance, with an attendance of 624,582 at The Spectrum during the regular season.